100

 Physical Exam:

 On physical exam the patient appears well.
-Abdominal exam reveals palpable stool LLQ.
+Abdominal exam reveals stool on digital rectal exam.

 Labs: